Satyapt001/Bca-siksha/README.md

 - ❗Adding a sub page that contains the list of all referred Resources.(footer resource)
 - ❗creating a message modal so that user can send there testimonial,testimonial section is for showing messeges of student users.

-THIS PROJECT IS UNDER DEVELOPMENT❗
+THIS PROJECT IS UNDER DEVELOPMENT,
-FEEL FREE TO FORK & CONTRIBUTE ✅
+FEEL FREE TO FORK & CONTRIBUTE .